 “it’s a big part of our ongoing relationship building.”

-Doug Morneau shared his advice on why his strategy to email out blog posts is so successful.
+Doug Morneau shared his advice on why his strategy for emailing blog posts is so successful.

 “Figure out where your audience is, what their pain points are, and then develop a content strategy that will allow you to be a welcome visitor into their inbox every week.
 Don’t just send buy my stuff emails, that adds no value to your subscribers.”

 So the takeaway?
-Marketers email their blog posts for the following reasons:
+Marketers are emailing blog posts for the following reasons:

 Increase blog traffic and overall website traffic